sjanardhan05/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors

+*Steps to implement the game in Python Language*

 1. we need to give player name as input

 2. we will ask how many rounds would you like to play?